ambyshframber/rpnc/readme.md

 rpnc will execute the `~/.rpncrc` file on init, if it exists. this can be disabled with `-c`.

+when rpnc exits, it will take the top value of the stack, convert it to an i32, and return it as the exit value.

 ## operators

 any decimal literal will push that number to the stack. hex and binary aren't supported.